Vietnam.vn - Nền tảng quảng bá Việt Nam

 The resilience of consumer spending – which accounts for about two-thirds of all activity in the US economy – played a major role in this growth.

-In addition, the US government's relentless spending is driving the federal budget deficit to more than $1.8 trillion in fiscal year 2024.
+In addition, there is the impetus from the relentless and heavy spending of the US government – the reason pushing the federal budget deficit to over $1.8 trillion in fiscal year 2024.

-The personal consumption expenditures (PCE) price index, the Fed's preferred inflation gauge, rose 1.5% in the third quarter from a year earlier, below the Fed's 2% target and a sharp deceleration from the 2.5% increase recorded in the second quarter.
+The personal consumer price index (PCE), the Fed's preferred measure of inflation, rose 1.5% in the third quarter compared to the same period last year, below the Fed's 2% target and a significant slowdown from the 2.5% increase recorded in the second quarter.

-However, the core PCE - which excludes energy and food - still rose 2.2%.
-Fed officials believe that core inflation is a more accurate measure of long-term price trends.
+However, core PCE, which excludes energy and food prices, still rose 2.2%.
+Fed officials believe core inflation is a more accurate measure of long-term price trends.

-The Fed cut interest rates in September — the first in more than four years — by a bold half-point, signaling that Fed officials were confident that inflation was under control enough to begin cutting rates, shifting more attention to the job market.
+The Fed cut interest rates in September – for the first time in more than four years – by a bold half-point.
+This was a sign that Fed officials were confident that inflation was under control enough to start cutting rates, turning more attention to the job market.

 Despite all of these gains, consumer sentiment remains more subdued than it was before the Covid-19 pandemic, according to CNN .